lasigeBioTM/blah7/README.md

 The **third part** regards the relation extraction module which performs RE by applying the BiOnt system, which was built to allow the extraction of relations between multiple biomedical entities supported by ontologies.
 Using the MeSh identifiers or the CIDO ontology linked to the recognized Disease, Chemical, Anatomy entities the BiOnt system can identify relations between those entities, provided we can use the pre-trained models trained on available training data.
 Additionally, the BiOnt system must be adapted to allow the identification of negative relations.

 Finally, in the **fourth part**, the recommender system dataset, is created through LIBRETTI methodology, which was developed with the goal of creating scientific recommendation dataset using research literature to extract implicit feedback.
 This dataset allows the recommendation of COVID-19 related entities of interest for a researcher, which could be lost for the researchers in the large number of entities enclosed in the literature.

 ### Evaluation

 Subset of annotations in the corpus for crowd evaluation.

+The recommendation dataset is evaluated in two phases, first automatically, testing the dataset before and after the curation of the previous phases (NER and RE), and second, manually, with experts testing if the recommendation are suitable for the users, according to their previous preferences.

 ### Pipeline with Example (PMID:33220478)